FedST: Secure Federated Shapelet Transformation for Time Series Classification: Solution Overview

 \section{Solution Overview}

-This section overviews our FL-enabled interpretable TSC framework, which is a key component of our FedTSC system~\cite{fedtsc} and is built based on the shapelet transformation method~\cite{hills2014classification,bostrom2017binary,bagnall2020tale} due to the design consideration in Section~\ref{design_consideration}.
-We provide the framework overview in Section~\ref{fedst_framework}.
-Then, we identify the FedST kernel and discuss the technical contributions of this paper in Section~\ref{fedst_kernel}.
+This section overviews our FL-enabled TSC framework, which is a key component of our FedTSC system~\cite{fedtsc} and is built based on the centralized shapelet transformation~\cite{hills2014classification,bostrom2017binary,bagnall2020tale}.
+We provide the framework overview in Sec.~\ref{fedst_framework}.
+Then, we identify the FedST kernel in Sec.~\ref{fedst_kernel}.